eric-burel/data-fetching-patterns-in-react/README.md

 ## Introducing the application

-Let’s say we’re building a single-page application; we’ll be working on the Profile screen of the application.
+Let’s say we’re building a single-page application, and we’ll be specifically working on the Profile screen.
 To begin with, on `Profile` we’ll show the user’s brief (including name, avatar, and a short description), and then we also want to show their connections (similar to followers on Twitter or LinkedIn connections).
+We'll need to fetch user and their connections data from remote service, and then assembling these data with UI on the screen.

 ![Profile screen](images/user-brief-and-friends.png)